learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 ## Objectives
 You will be able to:

-- Understand and discuss the assumptions that must be held for least squares regression
+- List the assumptions of linear regression
-- Understand linearity, normality and heteroscedasticity assumptions
-- Identify approaches to check for regression assumptions
+- Determine if a particular set of data exhibits the assumptions of linear regression

 ## About Regression Assumptions

 Regression is a powerful analysis technique that is routinely used to answer complex analytical questions.
 However, if some of the necessary assumptions are not satisfied, you may not be able to get good and trustworthy results!

-In this lesson, you'll dig deeper on the topic of ordinary least squares regression assumptions.
+In this lesson, you'll dig deeper into the topic of ordinary least squares (OLS) regression assumptions.
 Additionally, you'll learn about their importance as well as some techniques to help us determine whether your model satisfies the assumptions.

 ## Regression is "Parametric"

 Regression is a parametric technique, which means that it uses parameters learned from the data.
-Because of that, certain assumptions are made.
-These assumptions define the complete scope of regression analysis and it is **mandatory** that underlying data fulfills these assumptions.
+Because of that, certain assumptions must be made.
+These assumptions define the complete scope of regression analysis and it is **mandatory** that the underlying data fulfills these assumptions.
 If violated, regression makes biased and unreliable predictions.
 Luckily, we have measures to check for these assumptions.
-We provide an overview in this lesson!

 ## 1. Linearity